Helping you spot and avoid sneaky sales tactics

 Need a little help?

-Citizens Advice, Consumer Council Northern Ireland and Advice Direct Scotland are the advice organisations that you can go to for further support regarding misleading online practices.
+Citizens Advice, Consumerline and Advice Direct Scotland are the advice organisations that you can go to for further support regarding misleading online practices.

 In England and Wales you can speak to Citizens Advice advisors to talk through and report a misleading online sales practice via the Citizens Advice Consumer Service.